 PACKED -128..127

-These correspondences can be implementation-defined, necessitating verifification.
+These correspondences can be implementation-defined, necessitating verification.

 Sophisticated error-handling mechanisms, such as exception handling, often do not work across language boundaries.
 Consequently, very simple error reporting mechanisms are needed across such boundaries, restricting the sophisticated mechanisms for use only within the bounds of a single language.